Back to the Grind

 Man with the Iron Neck, 1993, rust paint on steel door, 10' x 10'

 Based on a circus poster from the Sells-Floto Circus of a performer who jumped from a platform with what looked like a noose around his neck. (could have been the first bungee cord).
 It still never ended well.
 The Snowbird planes in the upper left suggest the risk in flying through space.
-There had been three crashes between 1991 and 1992 luckily with no fatalities.
+There were three crashes between 1991 and 1992 luckily with no fatalities but Whitby born Michael VandenBos was not so lucky in1998.

 What Does It Mean, 1993, rust paint on steel door, 10' x 10'